Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Abstract

 \section{Abstract}

 We theoretically propose a synthetic frequency dimension scheme to control the spectrum of a light beam propagating through an array of evanescently coupled waveguides modulated in time by a propagating sound wave via the acousto-optical effect.
 Configurations are identified where the emerging two-dimensional synthetic space-frequency lattice displays a non-trivial topological band structure.
 The corresponding chiral edge states can be exploited to manipulate the frequency spectrum of an incident beam in a robust way.
-In contrast to previous works, our proposal is not based on discrete high-Q cavity modes, which paves the way to the manipulation of broadband signals.
+In contrast to previous works, our proposal is not based on discrete high-Q cavity modes and can be applied to the manipulation of broadband signals with arbitrary spectra.